levipereira/triton-client-yolo/README.md

 ```

 ## How to Inference model in your code

+### Prerequisite
+Start Triton Server in Inference Mode [triton-server-using-models-for-inference-purposes](https://github.com/levipereira/triton-server-yolo/blob/master/README.md#starting-triton-server-using-models-for-inference-purposes)

+### Inference your own data
 Example client can be found in client.py.
 It can run dummy input, images and videos.

 ```bash